MeMyselfMirai/Released-as-Homebrew/README.md

 A copy of the full character list and released scripts are included for reference; files downloaded directly from the online app are included as well.

 ## Grognard Versions
 A copy of older versions of characters are included for grognards.
+Feel free to use the GrayPockets [Grognard](https://www.graypockets.com/Grognard) Fabled along with them.

 ## Secret Characters
 Some characters that have been announced but not released are included separately.
+Feel free to use the GrayPockets [Steamfitter](https://www.graypockets.com/Steamfitter) Fabled along with them.

 ## Special Characters
 Some characters that cannot be modeled properly due to app code restrictions or automatic duplication are included separately.